vanderLaan-Group/tlbbd-sp2018/content/onepage/12-sl_survival.md

-title = "Super Learning in survival analysis" description = "A walkthrough of applying Super Learning to estimate time-to-event (survival) outcomes" author = "Nima Hejazi" publishDate = "2018-04-04" draft = false weight = 12
+title = "Super Learning in survival analysis" description = "A walkthrough of applying Super Learning to estimate time-to-event (survival) outcomes" author = "Nima Hejazi" publishDate = "2018-04-11" draft = false weight = 13
 +++

-## Lab 11: Super Learning in Survival Analysis
+## Lab 12: Super Learning in Survival Analysis

-Welcome back from Spring break and to our _eleventh_ lab.
-Today, we'll discuss a new type of data structure: time-to-event outcomes.
+Today, we'll discuss a
+new type of data structure: time-to-event outcomes.
 Time-to-event processes are the focus of a sub-discipline of statistics known as _survival analysis_.
 Data arising in this setting are _longitudinal_ in nature, as opposed to the mainly